bytedeck/bytedeck/README.md

 1. Create a Github account.
 2. Go to https://github.com/timberline-secondary/hackerspace
+3. The main branch of this repo is the `develop` branch, make sure you are on that branch.
 3. Click the "Fork" button on the top right corner.
 4. This will allow you to have your own copy of the project on your GitHub account.